 In these and other situations, it will be necessary to determine if a violation of safety laws or a person’s lack of care and irresponsibility was the direct cause.
 If so, the company or person who was irresponsible or who broke the law will need to pay for medical bills and costs, lost income, pain and suffering, emotional distress damages, or wrongful death damages.
-A lawyer can help you assess whether someone was to blame for causing the injury.
+A Florida brain injury attorney can help you assess whether someone was to blame for causing the injury.

 A TBI lawyer can help you pursue a claim for compensation after a brain injury.
 Steinger, Greene & Feiner has recovered millions of dollars in judgments and settlements for injured Florida victims.
 While every case is different, our track record shows you can trust us with your brain injury claim.
 Contact us at one of our offices in Miami, West Palm Beach, Fort Lauderdale, Port St. Lucie, Fort Myers, Orlando, Okeechobee to speak with a member of our legal team and learn more.
 Our Florida brain injury attorneys are here to fight for you and your family.